Get the Balance Right!: Background and recording

 Depeche Mode had released their previous album A Broken Frame in September 1982 and had followed up with a tour which started in October of that year.
 During the UK leg of the tour, in November 1982, the band went into the studio to record a new song, and for the first time included newly-inducted band-member Alan Wilder in the recording process.
-According to authors Dennis Burmeister and Sascha Lange in their Monument chronology, "Balance" represented a "beefier" musical sound that was a departure from the lighter sound of A Broken Frame, despite only being a few months removed from that album's release.
-"Get the Balance Right" is one of the first Depeche Mode songs to feature guitar; according to Andy Fletcher, the guitar was processed through a synth and phased out of time to make it sound more interesting.
+According to authors Dennis Burmeister and Sascha Lange in their Monument chronology, "Get the Balance Right!" represented a "beefier" musical sound that was a departure from the lighter sound of A Broken Frame, despite only being a few months removed from that album's release.
+"Get the Balance Right!" is one of the first Depeche Mode songs to feature guitar; according to Andy Fletcher, the guitar was processed through a synth and phased out of time to make it sound more interesting.
 One of the tools used to record the song was an ARP 2600 synthesiser.
-In addition, "Balance" was the first Depeche Mode single to be recorded using the relatively new Synclavier synthesizer, brought into the studio by Wilder and producer Daniel Miller.
+In addition, it was the first Depeche Mode single to be recorded using the relatively new Synclavier synthesizer, brought into the studio by Wilder and producer Daniel Miller.
 The band struggled to assemble, learn and use the new device, and as a result grew to resent the recording and production of the song.
 Songwriter Martin Gore later said of the song, "it was hell to record.
 I hate it, and I wrote it."
 Despite the Synclavier's unwieldiness, Wilder admitted that it sounded good, and gave the band a useful new tool for recording.